kickstarter/native-docs/vm-structure.md

   private let inputProperty = MutableProperty<String>("")
   ```
 * It is acceptable to remove new lines between input functions and mutable properties.

+* Always use `self` when refering to instance variables.